ssakhash/Vision-Transformer-using-PyTorch/README.md

 ```sh
 python ViT.py
 ```
-This will start the training process.
-The model will go through 10 epochs on the CIFAR-100 dataset and print the training loss after each epoch.
+This command initiates the training process.
+The model goes through 20 epochs on the CIFAR-100 dataset with data augmentation and L2 regularization.
+It also includes learning rate scheduling and uses the tqdm library to visualize the progress of data loading and model training.
+The training loss after each epoch gets displayed on the console.

 ## Model Configuration
 You can customize the model configuration by changing the Config class in main.py.
 Here are the configuration parameters:
 - 'img_size': The size of the input images (32 for CIFAR-100).
-- 'patch_size': The size of the patches that the image is divided into.
+- 'patch_size': The size of the patches the image is divided into.
 - 'num_classes': The number of classes in the dataset (100 for CIFAR-100).
 - 'dim': The dimensionality of the patch embeddings.
 - 'depth': The number of transformer blocks.